JohnVinyard/zounds/doc/source/acquire.rst

 The ingest.py Script
 ------------------------------
-If all you need to do is analyze audio files that live on your machine, and you used the :code:`zounds-quickstart.py` script to start your application, there's another script in your application directory called :code:`ingest.py`.
+If all you need to do is analyze audio files that live on your machine, and you used the :role:`quickstart script <quick-start>` to start your application, there's another script in your application directory called :code:`ingest.py`.
 This script provides a convenient command-line interface to the :py:class:`~zounds.acquire.acquirer.DiskAcquirer` class.